great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/gx_overview.md

 ## Expectations

-An Expectation is a verifiable assertion about Source Data.
+An Expectation is a verifiable assertion about source data.
 Similar to assertions in traditional Python unit tests, Expectations provide a flexible, declarative language for describing expected behaviors.
 Unlike traditional unit tests which describe the expected behavior of code given a specific input, Expectations apply to the input data itself.
 For example, you can define an Expectation that a column contains no null values.
 When GX runs that Expectation on your data it generates a report which indicates if a null value was found.

 Expectations can be built directly from the domain knowledge of subject matter experts, interactively while introspecting a set of data, or through automated tools provided by GX.